AdobeDocs/campaign-standard.en/help/automating/using/best-practices-workflows.md

 The targeting dimension can be defined when creating an audience.
 For more information, see [Creating audiences](../../automating/using/creating-audiences.md).

-## External Signal - Call workflow with parameters
+## Calling workflow with parameters

 Make sure that the name and number of parameters are identical to what is defined when calling the workflow (see [Defining the parameters when calling the workflow](../../automating/using/calling-a-workflow-with-external-parameters.md#defining-the-parameters-when-calling-the-workflow)).
 The parameters' types must also be consistent with the values that are expected.